 Pests:

-• Aphids, spider mites and whiteflies can target zinnias, especially in hot and dry weather.
-You can deal with them by spraying the plants with water or using insecticidal soap.
+- Aphids, spider mites and whiteflies can target zinnias, especially in hot and dry weather.
+They’re fairly easy to deal with though – just spray them with water or use insecticidal soap.

 Diseases:

-• Powdery mildew is a common issue, especially in humid areas or when the plants are too crowded.
-The best way to prevent it is to water at the base and ensure proper air circulation by spacing your plants.
+- Powdery mildew is common, especially in humid areas or when the plants are overcrowded.
+The best way to prevent it is to water at the base and make sure the air is flowing properly around the plants.
+That comes down to spacing them apart properly.

 Maximizing Zinnia Blooms

-• Cut often!
-Zinnias love to be cut, and the more flowers you take, the more the plant produces.
+- Cut often!
+Zinnias love to be cut.
+So the more flowers you take the more your zinnias will produce.

-• Extend the season: Sow seeds every couple of weeks to keep fresh flowers coming throughout summer.
+- Extend the season: Sow seeds every few weeks and you’ll get flowers coming all throughout the summer.

 Harvesting Zinnia Seeds